stungeye/Programming-1-Notes/docs/06-collections/04-strings.md

 ## C-Style Strings

 You will occasionally run across code that uses old school C-style strings.
-C-style strings are array's of characters with the end of the string denoted by a _null terminator_ (ascii code 0).
+C-style strings are arrays of characters with the end of the string denoted by a _null terminator_ (ascii code 0).
 This is why they are sometimes referred to as null-terminated strings.

 Defining a C-style string: